rajat-datasci/Ford-Car-Price-Prediction/README.md

 - NumPy
 - Matplotlib
 - Seaborn
 - Scikit-learn
+- Scipy

 ---

 ## Conclusion

 The model performs well with similar Train and Test scores, indicating no overfitting.
-Key factors like mileage, engine size, and year significantly impact car prices.

 ---

 ## How to Run

 1. Clone the repository
 2. Install required libraries
-3. Run the Jupyter Notebook / Python script
+3. Run the Jupyter Notebook